daviddaiweizhang/fraposa/README.md

 # FRAPOSA

+## Required files

+- Binary PLINK files for the reference set: ref_bedprefix_comm.{bed,bim,fam}
+- Binary PLINK files for the study set: stu_bedprefix_comm.{bed,bim,fam}
+  - If no study set is given, FRAPOSA will only run PCA on the reference set and output the reference PC scores.
+- Population file for the reference set: ref_bedprefix_comm.popu
+  - Without this file, the study PC scores will still be computed, but you will not be able to predict the population memberships for the study samples.
+(See below.)
+  - The first two columns should be the same as those in ref_bedprefix_comm.fam
+  - The third column should be the label for the population

+## Running the scripts

 To use FRAPOSA with default settings, run
 ```
-python fraposa_runner.py ref_bedprefix_comm stu_bedprefix_comm
+python fraposa_runner.py --stu_filepref stu_bedprefix_comm ref_bedprefix_comm
 ```

 To change the method for predicting study PC scores, use
 ```
-python fraposa_runner.py ref_bedprefix_comm stu_bedprefix_comm --method=ap
+python fraposa_runner.py --stu_filepref stu_bedprefix_comm ref_bedprefix_comm --method=ap
 ```
 There are four methods available:
 1. **oadp** (recommended):
 This is the default.
 It is accurate and fast.
-(Thank to the online SVD algorithm.)

 2. **ap** (recommended):
 Use this if you want something even faster.